Reports: Mets swoop in overnight, snatch Correa for $315M

 “We need one more thing, and this is it,” Mets owner Steve Cohen told The Post from Hawaii.
 “This puts us over the top.”

-Cohen and Correa’s agent, Scott Boras, negotiated the deal together in Hawaii, according to The Post.
+Cohen was in Hawaii as he negotiated the deal with Correa’s agent, Scott Boras, according to The Post.

 Correa, an All-Star shortstop, would play third base for the star-studded Mets, with buddy Francisco Lindor remaining at shortstop.